Last Updated on: 14th October 2023, 10:48 pm

 - Hermit crabs may get trapped and be unable to draw air through the grains, leading to suffocation.

 How To Make Hermit Crab Substrate

-Measure out the size of your tank.
-Remember, hermit crabs should be kept in groups.
-There should be at least 5 gallons of space per pair of hermit crabs.
-You should keep a long stretch of space free of objects, where hermit crabs can run if they need to spend energy.
+So, there should be at least 10 gallons of space per pair of hermit crabs.
+You should keep an area free of objects where hermit crabs can run to expend energy.

 Examine Your Sand

 Even if you have store-bought sand, ensure it’s free of dirt, debris, and foreign materials.
 Also, check for bugs and mildew; if you find any, the sand must be replaced.